PreamJ/posn_com_camp1/README.md

 # posn_com_camp1
-This is my C code while I'm taking POSN computer class in academic year 2022.
+This is the C code I have written during my academic year 2022 while taking the POSN computer class.